aayla-secura/mixnmatchttp/README.md

 The html pages in `/tests/sop` can be used to test the behaviour of various browsers (many old ones supported) when it comes to cross-origin requests.

-  * `login.html`: logs in and redirects to a given URL; supported URL parameters:
-    - `goto`: URL of the page to redirect to
   * `getData.html`: fetches the requested resource with `withCredentials` set to True; supported URL parameters:
     - `reqURL`: the URL of the page to fetch
     - `post`: fetch using POST instead of GET